Help Center

 Next you choose where to store the value.
 You can choose to create a new profile property or select an existing one.

-Why certain profile properties are not shown and cannot be mapped
+Why certain profile properties are disabled and cannot be mapped

-Note that certain profile properties are not shown because they cannot be mapped here, including profile properties that:
+Certain profile properties cannot be mapped here, including properties that:

 • Are already being used by other rollups.